This is an introductory article to an astonishing chapter in world history. It deals with the overseas colonial empires of the European nations.

 By this time, the Reformation had been unsettling Europe for several decades, and the Catholic king of Spain was in a determined fight against Protestantism.
 His rebellious subjects, the Dutch, were the particular objects of his wrath, together with their allies, the English.

 These were both seafaring peoples, and the long, difficult-to-defend shipping routes linking the Spanish and Portuguese to their overseas interests were ideal targets for their enterprising sea captains.

 At first, the Dutch and English were content to wage a privateering war against Spanish and Portuguese shipping; but at the end of the 16th century and in the early 17th century they broadened their activities by muscling in on the overseas trade for themselves, and also starting to acquire colonies of their own.
-In these operations they were joined by France, which, though Catholic like Spain, felt threatened by Spain’s aggressive behaviour towards its neighbours.
+In these operations they were joined by France, which, though Catholic like Spain, felt threatened by Spain’s aggressive behavior towards its neighbors.
 In any case, it was eager to carve out a place for itself in the new trading world.

 With its smaller population, Portugal was unable to effectively defend its overstretched network of trading posts, and the Dutch were the first to take full advantage of this to grab the spice trade for themselves.
 From the end of the 16th century Dutch merchants were forming companies to trade in the East Indies.
 These companies amalgamated to form the Dutch East India Company in 1602.
 This company organized fleets which, in a series of audacious moves, captured key Portuguese bases in the East Indies.

 The Dutch were followed by the English and French East India companies (in fact the English EIC was founded two years before the Dutch one, but was slower off the mark in actually organizing trading fleets).
 Neither of these, however, was able to break into the Dutch hold on the East indies, and had to content themselves with establishing trading posts on the coasts of India.